 Congress appropriated an increasing portion of the unfunded requirement from FY 2001 ($1M) through FY 2005 ($1.7M).
 In FY 2005, conference language was added to the Defense Appropriations Bill strongly urging Navy to fund the entire requirement.
 The Navy then included the last congressionally appropriated amount ($1.7M) in their subsequent budget request and maintained that funding level since, though training costs and enrollment numbers have continued to increase.
 Congress has supported the program through additional funding beyond the Navy-programmed funding level in subsequent legislation.

-Below are the FY16 funding requirements for our program:
+Below are the FY18 funding requirements for our program:

-The Navy Budget Request and the Congressional Add equal our total federal grant amount.
-This amount sacrifices our goals of reduced enrollment fees and the total defrayment of all uniform and unit costs.
-This amount will allow for program maintenance, but will preclude any significant program growth.
-It is the minimum requirement to maintain program viability.
+The Navy Budget Request and the Congressional Add equal our future total federal grant amount.
+This amount is unknown, and can vary greatly.
+If the House’s request for an additional $5M in funding is not approved, it will result in an amount below $6.7M.
+A reduced amount below our $6.7M requirement sacrifices our goals of reduced enrollment fees and the total defrayment of all uniform and unit costs.
+This amount will allow for program maintenance, but will preclude any significant program growth and jeopardize training opportunities.
+Please contact your Representative and both Senators to ask for their support of an additional $5M in congressional funding for the U.S. Naval Sea Cadet Corps.